 Why?
 As mentioned above, a sitemap remains an indexing tool, not a ranking tool.

-Get it?
-After talking about it, it's time to put it into practice.
+Got it?
+After the theory, it’s time to practice.
 You will now see how to create a sitemap on WordPress.

 How to create a sitemap on WordPress